Bridge2Hyku/Bridge2Hyku.github.io/pages/workshop.md

 ---
 Welcome to the Workshop page of our website.
 We've completed workshops at two conferences so far:

-[Digital Initiatives Symposium](https://digital.sandiego.edu/symposium/2019/) - San Diego, April 29th<br>
+[Digital Initiatives Symposium](https://digital.sandiego.edu/symposium/2019/) - San Diego, April 29th, 2019<br>
-[Joint Conference on Digital Libraries](https://2019.jcdl.org/) - Urbana-Champaign, June 2nd-6th
+Joint Conference on Digital Libraries - Urbana-Champaign, June 2nd-6th, 2019

 Are you a consortium or group that'd be interested in having our workshop taught?
 Reach out to us!
 We'd be happy to present it again.